The NATO Phonetic Alphabet is a spelling alphabet designed to improve communication clarity in verbal exchanges.

 Communicating call signs, flight numbers, or navigation instructions over the radio is particularly crucial, as noise or signal interference could otherwise lead to confusion.

 The standardized code words ensure that everyone understands each letter, regardless of accent or pronunciation.
+In many cases, it can play a role in carrying out the steps of troop leading procedures.

 Civilian Industries